 Caffeine is a stimulant that helps wake you up.
 While that can be beneficial in the morning, it can significantly disrupt nighttime sleep, especially if you're not careful about your timing.

 Keep in mind that while coffee is a major contributor of caffeine, it's not the only source.
-Tea, chocolate, soda, and some pain relievers also contain amounts that can interfere with a good night's sleep (when not consumed well in advance of slumber).
+Tea, chocolate, soda, and some targeted supplements also contain amounts that can interfere with a good night's sleep (when not consumed well in advance of slumber).

-6. Eating a big dinner.
+Eating a big dinner

 Participants in the study who ate after 8 p.m. not only had higher BMIs, but they also didn't sleep as long as those who ate earlier in the day.

 While there's no official cutoff time, try to do most of your eating and drinking before 8 p.m.

-How to sleep better.
+How to sleep better

 After you've cut the sleep-disrupting habits, there are a few things you can do throughout the day to help you sleep soundly at night.

-Get outside during the day.
+Get outside during the day

 You may not realize it, but light actually plays a huge role in how well you sleep.
 Your body operates on a 24-hour biological cycle called the circadian rhythm.

 When you're not exposed to sunlight during the day, it disrupts your internal clock and can make it difficult to fall asleep naturally at night.

 Natural sunlight keeps your circadian rhythm operating on a healthy sleep-wake cycle, so it's important that you're exposed to it regularly.

-Get a little (natural) help.
+Get a little (natural) help

 There are several natural sleep aids that can help.
 Here are the most well-researched ones to try:

 Valerian root: Valerian root is an extract of the valerian plant that's been used as a sleep aid in Europe for decades.
-According to one study, supplementing with valerian root can promote sleep quality and the amount of time it takes to fall asleep without any known side effects.
+According to one study, supplementing with valerian root can promote sleep quality and the amount of time it takes to fall asleep14 without any known side effects.
 However, there hasn't been enough research to determine a standard daily use.

 The participants in the study also reported that they felt more rested in the morning, which translated to an improved quality of life.

 If you have to prioritize between getting enough sleep or fitting in exercise, sleep takes the cake, but try to schedule in at least a half-hour of movement every day.

-Try meditation and deep breathing.
+Try meditation and deep breathing

 You can't go from being completely stressed out to snoozing soundly; that's like trying to bring your car to a stop on the highway by pulling the emergency brake when you're going 75 mph.

 The goal is to get into a relaxed state before your head hits the pillow.

 If you're generally tense or stressed, this may seem impossible, but the relaxation benefits of meditation and deep breathing are more than just anecdotal.

-One study found that, when combined with other positive lifestyle changes, slow, deep breathing can help you fall asleep faster and make it easier to go back to sleep if you wake up in the middle of the night.
+One study found that, when combined with other positive lifestyle changes, slow, deep breathing can help you fall asleep faster16 and make it easier to go back to sleep if you wake up in the middle of the night.

 If you're new to meditation and deep breathing, start small.
 Find a quiet spot where you can sit or lie down and practice for five minutes.

-Block the blue light.
+Block the blue light

 Try keeping your cellphone out of your bedroom.
 Charge it in the kitchen or somewhere that's not within arm's reach.
 If you rely on your phone to wake you up in the morning, get a traditional alarm clock instead.

 You can also turn down the brightness of your screen because as light intensity decreases, so does the suppression of melatonin.

 You can also opt to wear a pair of blue-light-blocking glasses, which filter out blue light and have the added benefit of reducing eye strain when you're staring at a screen for too long.

-Take a warm bath or shower.
+Take a warm bath or shower

 A warm bath (a shower works, too) is another way to calm your body and mind before hitting the sheets.
 The warm water relaxes your muscles and helps relieve pent-up tension, but the benefits go deeper than that.

 According to Shahab Haghayegh, a Ph.D. candidate at the University of Texas at Austin's Department of Biomedical Engineering, warm water stimulates the body's thermoregulatory system—the system that controls internal body temperature.

 The warm water from a bath or shower can help kick-start that natural process, and it doesn't take much time either.

-If you want to light two candles with one flame, you can use your bath as a time to meditate and practice your deep breathing or add some epsom salt, which is a form of magnesium, to promote relaxation.
+If you want to light two candles with one flame, you can use your bath as a time to meditate and practice your deep breathing or add some epsom salt, which is a form of magnesium, to promote muscle relaxation.

-Upgrade your bedding.
+Upgrade your bedding

 It may seem obvious, but one of the keys to getting a good night's sleep is making sure that you're comfortable.
 And when it comes to your bed, there's a lot that's involved.

 And while there may be some initial sticker shock when shopping for a high-quality mattress, the investment in your sleep is worth it.
 Plus, most mattresses come with a 10-year warranty, so you'll have it for a while.

-Adjust the temperature of your room.
+Adjust the temperature of your room

 While the right mattress and pillows are a vital part of getting comfortable, so is creating the ideal sleep environment.
 And your room's temperature is a big part of that.

 If your room is too hot, especially if it's humid heat, it prevents this temperature release, which makes it harder to fall—and stay—asleep.

 In addition to using a thermostat to control your room's temperature, you can also make your sleep environment cooler by swapping out your standard sheets for a set with cooling technology (like these five organic breathable sheet sets) and sleeping with the fan on.

-Stick to the same sleep schedule.
+Stick to the same sleep schedule

 According to Amira, going to bed and waking up at the same time every day helps set your body's internal clock so that it becomes programmed to expect sleep at certain times.

 Decide on a wake-up time and a bedtime, and make it a priority to follow that routine.
 While it may be easier to stick to a set sleep schedule during the week, do the best you can on the weekend.